 Nicholas Ryan Smith

-Glen Pettigrove holds the Chair in Moral Philosophy at the University of Glasgow.
+Glen Pettigrove holds the Chair in Moral Philosophy at the University of Glasgow, UK.
 His research focuses on virtues and moral emotions.
-He is the author of Forgiveness and Love and numerous articles in academic journals, including Ethics, Nous, and Philosophy and Phenomenological Research.
+He is the author of Forgiveness and Love (2016) and numerous articles in academic journals, including Ethics, Nous, and Philosophy and Phenomenological Research.

 Christine Swanton is an Honorary Research Fellow at the University of Auckland, New Zealand.
 She is the author of The Virtue Ethics of Hume and Nietzsche (2015), Virtue Ethics: A Pluralist View (2005), and Freedom: A Coherence Theory (1992).

-"This excellent book makes an important and timely contribution to the virtue ethics literature by focussing on under-theorised virtues such as creativity, ambition, wonder and humour.
+"This excellent book makes an important and timely contribution to the virtue ethics literature by focussing on under-theorized virtues such as creativity, ambition, wonder, and humour.
 The contributors include many of the world’s leading theorists in virtue ethics.
 It is highly recommended reading for scholars and students in moral philosophy." – Alfred Archer, Tilburg University, The Netherlands